home-assistant/developers.home-assistant/docs/documenting/yaml-style-guide.md

 Long lines in templates should be avoided and split across multiple lines to make more clear what happens and keep them readable.

-See the chapters on string above for additional information on multi-line string formatting.
+See the chapters on strings above for additional information on multi-line string formatting.

 ```yaml